tarmack/vim-python-ftplugin/README.md

 # Vim file type plug-in for the Python programming language

+The Python file type plug-in for Vim helps you while developing in Python by providing the following features:

+ * Automatic syntax checking using [pyflakes] [pyflakes].
-This file helps you while developing in Python.
-It uses [pyflakes] [pyflakes] to check for syntax errors when saving the file.
-This file also provides you with syntax based folding for functions and classes.
-The fold text includes the docstring if it is found.
+ * Syntax based folding for classes, functions, comment blocks and multi line strings (the fold text includes the docstring if found).
+ * You can use `gf` to jump to imported files (searches the Python path).
+ * You can search imported files using mappings such as `[i`.

 ## Installation